brainforest/kafka-connect-socket-source/README.md

 # Kafka Connect Socket Source
 The connector is used to load data to Kafka from a Socket.
-Project uses custom Byte Converter.
-TCP/IP source connector is based on request/reply mechanism and sample Record Layout, containing size of paylod.
+TCP/IP source connector is based on request/reply mechanism and sample Record Layout, containing size of payload.

 # Building
 You can build the connector with Maven using the standard lifecycle phases: